 What is the structure of the Park?

-Parco Natura Viva has one of the most powerful zoological collections in Italy and, today, it’s an important Centre of conservation of endangered animal species and a great Centre of environmental education.
+Parco Natura Viva has one of the most powerful zoological collections in Italy and, today, it’s an important Centre of conservation of endangered animal species and a Centre of environmental education.

 You can observe the great bio-diversity of our planet just in one day!